James King of William: Journalism

+King "used his paper to crusade fanatically against immorality and corruption" and "his reputation of unimpeachable integrity" as well as his "blistering" and "frequently scurrilous" editorials "to turn on unscrupulous characters."
+He often denounced U.S. Senator and private coiner David C. Broderick, who, it was said, was the virtual dictator of San Francisco.

 Medical historian John Long Wilson wrote that King "dared to expose scoundrels in both public and private domains; and by relentlessly pursuing a campaign against them, he changed the course of history in the beleaguered city."
 The California historian Rockwell Hunt said that King and James P. Casey, the editor of The Sunday Times and a member of the county Board of Supervisors, carried on a feud in their newspapers, resulting in "much personal enmity".
 On May 4, 1856, King's Bulletin reproduced articles from New York newspapers revealing that Casey had served a term in New York State's Sing Sing prison for grand larceny.

+"Some one told James King of William that Casey was an ex-convict.
+James King of William promptly verified it with record evidence, and then published an article which set the town ablaze.
+He declared that Casey had served a sentence in Sing Sing Prison, in the State of New York, and presented enough of collateral evidence to make a very convincing article."

 King had called for the hanging of Charles Cora, a well-known gambler and husband of the madam Belle Cora.
 Cora was arrested for the shooting of a U.S. Marshal named Richardson.
 King wrote that if Charles Cora was set free it would represent the vice that corrupts the town, warning about the possibility of the jury getting bribes, or that gamblers or other people of vice had gotten to the sheriff or Bill Muligan, the keeper of the country prison.
 King's writing rallied the town so much that the San Francisco courts acted faster than ever to bring Cora's case to court, resulting in his case being tried at court within two months of the shooting.
 Casey, a friend of Cora, wanted a way to get the public's mind off the Charles Cora case, reportedly determined that shooting King would get the public to stop focusing on the case and he would be justified by wiping out the affront King made to his honor.